 Come and enjoy one of Te Anau's favourite attractions.
-The Trout Observatory has been in operation for over 40 years and is still one of the best things to do in Te Anau.
+The Trout Observatory has been in operation for over 40 years and is still one of the best value things to do in Te Anau.

 "Hands down the best trout observatory I have ever visited.
 Would highly recommend."

-Koura, also known as the freshwater crayfish, live in freshwater environments such as streams, lakes or ponds.
+Kōura, also known as the freshwater crayfish, live in freshwater environments such as streams, lakes or ponds.
 They can be found nestled amongst the stony or muddy bottoms and can be difficult to find during the day as they are well camouflaged with their dark green, mottled colouring.
 They are most active at night.

 Rainbow Trout were introduced into New Zealand from North America in 1883.
-Although they were more difficult to establish than Brown Trout, they are now found throughout New Zealand and are a sought after species for game fisherman.
+Although they were more difficult to establish than Brown Trout, they are now found throughout New Zealand and are a sought after species for game fishermen.
 The Rainbow Trout are typically 2-3kgs in weight and 500-600mm in length.